alliance-genome/agr_pavi/pipeline/seq_retrieval/README.md

 and all reported errors must be fixed to enable merging each PR into `main`.
 If the `pipeline/seq_retrieval code checks` status check fails on a PR in github, click the details link and check which step failed, and investigate the step output for hints on what to fix.
-The python type checks are run in the `Check python typing` step.
+The python type checks are run in the `Python typing test` step.

 #### Code documentation (docstrings)
 All modules, functions, classes and methods should have their input, attributes and output documented